BennettComfort/Simple-WebAPP-DevOps-POC/README.md

 > I am using Ubuntu 19.10 operating system and visual studio code to develop this web application FYI

 This project builds a containerized web application using docker and flask.
-After building the docker image, running the image a page will be created on 0.0.0.0:41029 that returns a UUID in form a string
+After building the docker image, running the image a page will be created on 0.0.0.0:49160 that returns a UUID in form a string

 ### Steps

+> pip install -r requirements.txt

-> sudo docker build -t bennett/simple-webapp-devops-poc .
+> sudo docker build -t sysadmin/simple-webapp-devops-poc .

-> sudo docker run -p 49160:8080 -d bennett/simple-webapp-devops-poc
+> sudo docker run -p 49160:8080 -d sysadmin/simple-webapp-devops-poc

 enter 0.0.0.0:49160 in your browser